-If you’ve had your garage door opener for any length of time you enjoy the convenience and security of pushing a button to open and close your garage door.
-Garage door openers are built to last for years but like any other mechanical device they will require repair or replacement at some point.
+If you’ve had your garage door opener for any length of time, you enjoy the convenience of pushing a button to open and close your garage door.
+Garage door openers are built to last for years.
+Like any other mechanical device, they require repair or replacement at some point.

-There are a few things you can do to extend the life of your motor but it’s not like changing the oil on your car.
+There are a few things you can do to extend the life of your motor.
+However, it’s not like changing the oil in your car.
 The engineers know that your motor will be mounted up by the ceiling.

-If your opener is very old and does not have the current safety features required like safety photo eyes then in most cases a service company cannot work on it.
-If a broken or stripped gear ends up being the problem you can normally get that part and have it replaced but here’s the thing.
+If your opener is old and does not have the current safety features required like photo eyes, in most cases, a service company cannot work on it.
+If a broken or stripped gear ends up being the problem, you can normally get that part replaced.

-If that part costs you $65.00 and you can’t do it, or don’t want to, yourself you are probably going to have a service call included as well.
-With the average service call being somewhere between $85 – $115 per hour depending on who you call, the total bill could be as high as almost $200 for the repair.
-Same goes for almost all part replacements like carriage, circuit board, broken chain, stripped belt etc.
+If that part costs you $65 and you can’t do it yourself, you probably need a service call included as well.
+With the average service call being somewhere between $85 – $115 per hour, the total bill could be as high as almost $200 for the repair.
+The same goes for almost all part replacements like the carriage, circuit board, chain, or belt.

-You’ll have to make a decision as to whether the cost of the repair is worth it in relation to getting an entirely new unit altogether.
-Age of the motor should be your deciding factor.
-We understand that replacing your opener is not something you planned on at this moment but we look at it like this; what other appliance do you have in your home that cost you around $300 when it was new and provided upwards of 15 years of service or more.
+You need to make a decision as to whether the cost of the repair is worth it in relation to an entirely new unit.
+The age of the motor should be your deciding factor.
+We understand that replacing your opener is not something you planned on at this moment.

+We look at it like this.
+What other appliance do you have in your home that cost you around $300 when it was new that provided upwards of 15 years of service or more?
 Relatively speaking the cost of a new opener installed has not risen as much as everything else.

-Your Overhead Door of the Mohawk Valley Team
+Your Overhead Door of the Mohawk Valley™ Team